 The radio range between a Wedge and a Base Station and between Base Stations in a network is 50 to 60 meters.

 If the Base Stations are within radio range of each other (and have the same system code) they will automatically set up a network.

 When an LED Base Station joins a network the LED on the right side of the Base Station will switch on steady, the top LED on the ID Base Station will switch on steady when it joins a network.

-Every Base Station has a unique (factory programmed) address and transmits its address around the network every 20 seconds so each Base Station learns the addresses of all the other Base Stations in the network.
+Every Base Station has a unique address and transmits its address around the network every 20 seconds so each Base Station learns the addresses of all the other Base Stations in the network.

-In a network installation the GSM Unit can be plugged into any of the Base Stations.
+The GSM Unit would normally be plugged into the ID Base Station.
+However, in a network installation the GSM Unit can be plugged into any of the Base Stations.

 The Base Station on the 1st floor will receive Wedge signals from the ground floor, from the 1st floor and from the 3rd floor.

 The Base Station on 5th floor will receive Wedge signals from the 4th floor, from the 5th floor and from the 6th floor.